-Ontario Manitoba Alberta New Brunswick Police representatives Ontario Provincial Police (3) Thunder Bay Police Winnipeg Police Service RCMP RCMP Edmonton Police Service Calgary Police Service Fredericton Police Force Academia representatives Western University University of Guelph University of Calgary St. Thomas University Muriel McQueen Fergusson Centre for Family Violence Research Community- based organisations and other representatives John Howard Society (Toronto) Ontario Network of Victim Services providers RESOLVE (a tri- provincial family violence research and evaluation network) YWCA Sherriff King Home, Calgary (women's shelter) Alberta Council of Women's Shelters Native Counselling Services of Alberta Family Law Lawyer Association of Alberta Sexual Assault Services Eel Ground First Nation Quispamsis (Town of) Fredericton Sexual Assault Crisis Centre Dr. Mary Goodfellow Dr. Barbara Fisher- Townsend Methodology Cases reviewed Any case after all criminal justice system proceedings including appeals concluded May be done before or without a coroner's inquest No cases older than 2006 No longer before the courts Commissioned analysis of deaths (1999-2008) as baseline Access to Information Only accesses information available to Coroner Chair assigns files to reviewers Appears to be paper-based (i.e., no interviews) Paper-based and interviews Membership split to balance privacy issues Legislation allows access to all information (including personal and health) Procedure Chair from Office of Chief Coroner Regional coroner identifies case Risk factors identified in cases 3 staff review cases researchers assigned Budget Within coroner's budget Annual cost \$14- 26K 20% of 2 FTEs Within regular ministry budget - no separate budget Within ministry budget 3 researchers and .75 FTE manager from Ministry -
+Ontario Manitoba Alberta New Brunswick Program Correctional Services Canada office Women's Advisory Council Police representatives Ontario Provincial Police (3) Thunder Bay Police Winnipeg Police Service RCMP RCMP Edmonton Police Service Calgary Police Service Fredericton Police Force Academia representatives Western University University of Guelph University of Calgary St. Thomas University Muriel McQueen Fergusson Centre for Family Violence Research Community- based organisations and other representatives John Howard Society (Toronto) Ontario Network of Victim Services providers RESOLVE (a tri- provincial family violence research and evaluation network) YWCA Sherriff King Home, Calgary (women's shelter) Alberta Council of Women's Shelters Native Counselling Services of Alberta Family Law Lawyer Association of Alberta Sexual Assault Services Eel Ground First Nation Quispamsis (Town of) Fredericton Sexual Assault Crisis Centre Dr. Mary Goodfellow Dr. Barbara Fisher- Townsend Methodology Cases reviewed Any case after all criminal justice system proceedings including appeals concluded May be done before or without a coroner's inquest No cases older than 2006 No longer before the courts Commissioned analysis of deaths (1999-2008) as baseline Access to information Only accesses information available to Coroner Chair assigns files to reviewers Appears to be paper-based (i.e., no interviews) Paper-based and interviews Membership split to balance privacy issues Legislation allows access to all information (including personal and health) Procedure Chair from Office of Chief Coroner Regional coroner identifies case Risk factors identified in cases 3 staff review cases researchers assigned

-Ontario Manitoba Alberta New Brunswick Recommendations Agencies given one Attorney General - Ministry of Human directed to year to respond - intervention and Services no legal obligat ion prevention strategies Other Dome stic \ /iolence Death Review Processes in Canada British Columbia - One-off committee in 2010, examined 11 cases, made recommendations Has regular Death Review Panels, average cost per Panel of \$2-3,000 to cover travel, meeting and printing costs Produced a retrospective study of intimate partner deaths 2010-2014 No additional staffing costs incurred Quebec - One-off committee in 2011 Examined the overall situation in Quebec rather than reviewing any specific cases Northwest Territories - Tabled a motion to create a DVDRC under the authority of the Chief Coroner March 2015 ty of the Chief
+Ontario Manitoba Alberta New Brunswick Budget Within coroner's Within regular Within ministry budget ministry budget - no budget Annual cost \$14- separate budget 3 researchers and .75 26K FTE manager from 20% of 2 FTEs Ministry Recommendatio Agencies given one Attorney General - Ministry of Human ns directed to year to respond - intervention and Services no legal obligation prevention strategies Other Domestic Violence Death Review Processes in Canada British Columbia British Columbia - One-off committee in 2010, examined 11 cases, made recommendation recommendations - H Has regular Death Review Panels, average cost per Panel of \$2-3,000 to C cover travel, meeting and printing costs - P - Produced a retrospective study of intimate partner deaths 2010-2014 - No additional staffing costs incurred Quebec Quebec - One-off committee in 2011 - Examined the overall situation in Quebec rather than reviewing reviewing any specific cases Northwest Territories - Tabled a motion to create a I DVDRC under the authori ty of the Chief Coroner March 2015

-Appendix B: Information for Review Panel
+Appendix C: Information for the Review Panel

-- 1. What was the nature and history of the violence and abuse in the relationship between the victim, the perpetrator and the children? - 2.
+- 1. What was the nature and history of the violence and abuse in the relationship between the victim, the perpetrator, and the children? - 2.
 Who (family members, friends, neighbours, co-workers, schools, agencies) knew of or suspected domestic violence?
 How did they know? - 3.
 What actions were taken as a result of that awareness? - 4.
 What risk indicators were present? - 5.
 What victim factors were present? - 6.
 What is the victim's / perpetrator's medical and behaviour history?
 Substance abuse history? - 7.
 What is the victim's / perpetrator's history of domestic violence in childhood and adulthood? - 8.
 What protection orders were or had been in place? - 9.
 To what extent was the victim / perpetrator involved with the criminal and family justice systems?